evant/holdr/README.md

 ## Why use Socket?

 - Because you hate typing `findViewById()` all the time.
-- Because Butterknife requires non-zero boilerplate.
+- Because Butterknife requires non-zero boilerplate and doesn't work well in library projects.
 - Because view holders are cool, but a pain to write.

 ## Usage